coderkol95/Telecom_churn/README.md

 The model was deployed using streamlit.

-As the users won't check for churn of individual customers, a template was provided which could be downloaded and reuploaded after the data was filled in the indicated format.
+As the users won't check for churn of individual customers, a template was provided which could be downloaded and uploaded after the data was filled in the indicated format.
 The input data was transformed with the already fitted pipeline.
 Then the model was used to predict the output.

 Here's the app! : https://share.streamlit.io/coderkol95/telecom_churn/src/churn_app.py